Tax Issues in Mergers and Acquisitions

 How do you support M&A activity through tax planning and research?

-With exclusive access to technology industry data, information, and intelligence from the Bloomberg network, Bloomberg Tax & Accounting provides timely, accurate, and in-depth insight and information to help your team support tax planning for M&A and corporate restructuring with confidence and efficiency.
+With exclusive access to technology industry data, information, and intelligence from the Bloomberg network, Bloomberg Tax Research provides timely, accurate, and in-depth insight and information to help your team support tax planning for M&A and corporate restructuring with confidence and efficiency.

 - Empower your team with expert analysis: Our renowned Tax Management Portfolios provide expertise and perspectives of leading practitioners from around the world.
 For M&A, they can help your team understand the principal tax planning considerations for designing an appropriate transactional structure for a corporate acquisition, with deep dives into specific transactional structures.